JuMobileum/github-slideshow/_posts/0000-01-02-JuMobileum.md

 layout: slide
 title: "Welcome Juditinha to our second slide!"
 ---
-step 7 - adicionar uma linha - foi editad o2ºvez nparaver no github desktop Use the left arrow to go back!i
+step 7 - adicionar uma linha - foi editad o2ºvez nparaver no github desktop :tada:
+Use the left arrow to go back!i